williamfedele/ellm/README.md

 _Work in progress_

 ## Getting Started
-I'm currently using [uv](https://github.com/astral-sh/uv) for package management and script execution.
+I'm currently using [uv](https://github.com/astral-sh/uv) for package management and execution.
 It's a great alternative to the mess that is Python's tooling ecosystem.

 Conversations are stored in `~/.ellm/conversations/{uuid4}.json`